emoriebeck/home/content/authors/admin/_index.md

 title: Dr. Emorie D Beck, PhD
 ---

-I am a personality pscychologist.
+I am a personality psychologist.
 My research focuses on the what's, how's, and why's of personality at different levels of aggregations and at different time spans.
 I am strongly versed in a number of quantitative methods.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/Beck-CV.pdf" "newtab" >}}CV{{< /staticref >}}.